 Age-related macular degeneration – dangerous, but almost unknown

 The best-case scenario is that, as you grow older, you become more experienced, knowledgeable, wise – and farsighted.
-However, some 30 million people all over the world experience the exact opposite, at least as far as their sight is concerned: their ability to see worsens, sometimes even to the extent of blindness.
-The cause is age-related macular degeneration (AMD).
-This dangerous disease is almost unknown to the general public.
+However, an estimated 196 million people globally live with age-related macular degeneration, 10.4 million of whom (5,3%) have moderate or severe distance vision impairment or blindness from more severe forms of the condition.1 This dangerous disease is almost unknown to the general public.
 Yet it is the most common cause of severe visual impairment and blindness among people over the age of 65 in developed countries.
 The incidence of age-related macular degeneration will go on growing dramatically as societies continue to age.
 Women are more frequently affected than men.

 The initial symptoms of macular degeneration

 The first sign of age-related macular degeneration can be when straight lines suddenly look bent.
 The disease usually starts in one eye, but the second is also highly likely to be affected later.
 Further indications of macular degeneration can emerge when reading, for example.
 Where the patient fixes his/her eyes, the letters become blurred, and only an indistinct blob can still be seen.
 This blob grows in size over time, with the result that sufferers can, for example, see a clock but not what time it is.
 Or they can recognize a person's outline but not his/her facial features.

 Different forms of the disease